Troubleshooting Common Issues

 }

-- Verify model is running (for self-hosted):
+- Verify model is available (for self-hosted models):

-Navigate to AI Gateway → Models → Check status
+Navigate to AI Gateway -> Models -> Check status

-Ensure model is "Running"
+Ensure model is "Active"

 Workflow Trigger Failures